 BHPH Report obtained a copy of the lawsuit Shapiro’s office has taken against RCMS Auto Sales and owner Thomas Hashem.

-According to the 73-page lawsuit that , the dealership allegedly has broken Pennsylvania consumer protection law, including:
+According to the 73-page lawsuit that can be viewed here, the dealership allegedly has broken Pennsylvania consumer protection law, including:

 — Misrepresenting the condition and roadworthiness of vehicles sold.

 — Failing to disclose to purchasers that some vehicles were not roadworthy as the vehicles were unable to pass state inspection.